thephm/signal_sqlite_md/README.md

 # signal_sqlite_md

-Convert messages from a Signal SQLite database export to Markdown.
+Converts messages from a Signal SQLite database export to Markdown.

-Unlike my [signal_md](https://github.com/thephm/signal_md) which requires output from `signald`, this one requires nothing beyond this Python script, configuration, and a tool to export the DB.
+Unlike [signal_md](https://github.com/thephm/signal_md) which requires output from `signald`, this tool requires nothing beyond this Python script, some configuration, and a tool to export the DB.

 ## Disclaimer

-I probably should've called it `signal_sqlite_csv_md` because the script doesn't read directly from the SQLite DB, instead it parses a CSV export from it.
+I should've called it `signal_sqlite_csv_md` because the script doesn't read directly from the SQLite DB, instead it parses a CSV export from it.
 I tried directly accessing the DB and gave up 🤣

 ## Context